-"Due to the fact that so may contributors are cleaning our their closets while home due to Covid19, we need to declare a moratorium on adult clothes until the first of the year.
+"Due to the fact that so may contributors are cleaning our their closets while home due to Covid19, we need to declare a moratorium on adult clothes until March 1st.
 We are still accepting household items and children and teen clothes."

 Caring Hearts Helping Hands has reopened with certain safety precautions.

 2 Require the wearing of face masks/covering

 3. No children will be allowed in the facility

 4. Only one adult will be allowed to come into shop